escobar022/okta-cic-201-workshop/content/00_Introduction/_index.en.md

 - How to authenticate users for Consumer, B2B and SaaS Apps?
 - How to customize the full user journey?
-- How to enrich the Tokes generated for Apps and Backend-Systems?
+- How to enrich the Tokens generated for Apps and Backend-Systems?

 # WORKSHOP STRUCTURE
 This workshop is broken into the sections listed below.
 The estimated time for completing the workshop is 1-1.5 hours.